Thank you for choosing the Federal Reserve Bank of Atlanta's Canadian Check Collection Service.

 Prior to submitting Canadian checks to the Federal Reserve Bank, you must first register for this service.

-First verify that all items bear only eight digits for the routing and transit number.
+First, verify that all items bear only eight digits for the routing and transit number (RTN).

 According to the Canadian Payment Association, Canadian Postal Money Orders and other Canadian Government checks are not eligible to be deposited as a photocopy in lieu of the original item.
 Please see the adjustments section for more instructions on submitting Canadian Postal Money Orders and Government Items.

 The Canadian vendor does not accept Postal Money Orders in excess of $999.99.
 PMO items greater than $999.99 will be returned to you by the Reserve Bank.

 "U.S. FUNDS" or "U.S. DOLLARS" must be on the face of the item.
 This can be typed, preprinted or handwritten on the item.
 List the item on the U. S. Funds Canadian items cash letter form; retain a copy of the cash letter for your records.
 Cash letter forms are available for printing: